gautham-hub001/GlaceTech-training/Readme.md

 Types:

 1. EHCache.
-2. Redis
+2. Redis - just like database, it is like a server.
+It is in-memory.
+It uses HashMap.
+You'll add dependency and in application.properties, you'll add host, port, timeout.
+   Above method, you'll add @Cacheable(cacheNames= "universities", key="#id").
+You can also check what's present in the redis using cli: keys \* to get all the keys present in redis storage.

 It is used in service layer.

 3. @EnableCaching
 4. @Cacheable
-5. @CacheEvict - Used for Database delete operation
+5. @CacheEvict - Used for Database delete operation, if you delete in DB, it must also be deleted in the cache.
-6. @CachePut - Used for Database update operation
+6. @CachePut - Used for Database update operation. if you update in DB, it must also be updated in the cache.

 Note: Instead of writing lot of boiler code for constructors, getters and setters, we can use lombox dependency:
 @Getter - integrates getters for all attributes.